Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_oldman_min_players                      0       // The minimum number of players required to spawn the old man ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer ttt_zombie_min_players                      0       // The minimum number of players required to spawn the zombie
+ttt_oldman_min_players                      0       // The minimum number of players required to spawn the old man ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer ttt_zombie_min_players                      0       // The minimum number of players required to spawn the zombie ttt_madscientist_min_players                0       // The minimum number of players required to spawn the mad scientist

 // ----------------------------------------